 There’s also plenty of history to experience.
 The art deco State Theatre dates to 1934 and boasts a landmark neon marquee and vintage interior murals.
 Two blocks away, the McHenry Mansion, a grand 1883 Victorian, offers free guided tours, while the nearby McHenry Museum & Historical Society brings alive Modesto’s past in a stately library building constructed in 1912.

 Throughout spring and summer you can stock up on the freshest of produce—including sweet and juicy nectarines, peaches, and melons—at popular farm stands like Loretelli Farms, Rodin Farms, and J&J Ramos Farms (don’t miss the peach cobbler).
-Modesto is also almond country and from mid-February to mid-March you can follow the Almond Blossom Cruise to see the orchards around town in spectacular flower.
-Along the route, stop into the Blue Diamond Almonds Nut & Gift Shop to pick up gift baskets and treats such as dark chocolate-covered almonds.
+Modesto is also almond country: From mid-February to mid-March you can follow the route known as the Almond Blossom Cruise to see the orchards around town showing spectacular color.
+Along the route, stop into the Blue Diamond Almonds Nut & Gift Shop to pick up gift baskets and treats such as dark chocolate–covered almonds.

 And speaking of nuts, the Modesto Nuts, a minor-league baseball team affiliated with the Seattle Mariners, plays at John Thurman Field, an intimate, historic ballpark that opened in 1955.

 Almond Joys in Modesto

 Follow the Almond Blossom Cruise to see these Central Valley orchards in full flower